Quicksand (1950 film): Plot

 Dan and Vera steal the month-end receipts from Dramoshag's arcade, obtaining $3,610 ($ today).
 Dan expects to use the money to pay Mackey.
 Vera, however, feels entitled to half the money, so she buys herself a mink coat for $1,800 ($ today).
 Once he learns what she has done, a furious Dan returns to the garage alone, where he offers Mackey $1,800 to settle their arrangement.
 Mackey takes the money, but picks up the phone to call the police.
 After Mackey pulls a gun, the two men struggle and Dan strangles his boss with the phone cord.
-Certain that the man is dead, Brady takes Dan's gun and returns to Vera to inform her of what he has done.
+Certain that the man is dead, Dan takes Mackey’s gun and returns to Vera to inform her of what he has done.
 He asks her to flee with him to Texas.
 She will not go, insisting that the authorities have no evidence against her.
 Disgusted by Vera's self-serving behavior, Dan storms out.

 Outside Vera's apartment, Dan's still-loyal but unappreciated former girlfriend Helen (Barbara Bates) waits in his car to talk with him.
 She had seen him earlier on the street and realized then that he was in trouble.
 She now decides to accompany Dan as they drive out of town to avoid his anticipated arrest for murder.
-After his car breaks down, Brady carjacks a sedan, which happens to be driven by a sympathetic lawyer (Taylor Holmes).
+After his car breaks down, Dan carjacks a sedan, which happens to be driven by a sympathetic lawyer (Taylor Holmes).
 Dan subsequently gets out of that car when they arrive at Santa Monica Pier.
 There, he tells Helen to remain with the lawyer as he carries out his new plan to escape to Mexico on a friend's charter boat.
 He also assures Helen that he will send for her once he is safely resettled across the border.
 A few minutes later, the lawyer and Helen hear over the sedan's radio a news report that Mackey survived his injuries.
 They now drive back to the pier to find Dan and inform him that he is not a murderer.
 Meanwhile, police officers spot Dan there, wound him by gunfire in an ensuing chase, and take him into custody.
 Helen comforts Dan and vows to wait for him until he is released from prison.